evanlin96069/ika/doc.md

 }
 "A=%d, B=%d, C=%d\n", A, B, C;
 ```
-Enum is similar to multiple `def` statements.
 Enum starts at 0 and increments by 1, but you can set values with `=` or change the increment with `:`.

 ```zig
 enum {